Creating A Renewed Prairie Home

 Plant communities: Emergent Marsh, Oak Woodland, Riparian Forest, Scrub Shrub, Wet Prairie

-Enhancement efforts have included targeted management actions to reduce the cover of non-native plants and reestablish dozens of native sedges, rushes and other native wet prairie species.
+Enhancement efforts conducted by Tree for All partners have included targeted management actions to reduce the cover of non-native plants and reestablish dozens of native sedges, rushes and other native wet prairie species.
 Thousands of trees and shrubs have been planted at this site to create shade over the Tualatin River and provide habitat complexity.
 Several clusters of Willamette Valley Oregon white oak and ponderosa pine have been planted to establish an oak savanna-wet prairie habitat that has been nearly eliminated in the region.
 Thomas Dairy now hosts a diverse plant community once common in the Willamette Valley that is being utilized by people and wildlife.

-Within the riparian forest, Clean Water Services (CWS) is researching how to best reestablish important forest understory plant species in a maturing forest with abundant shade.
+Within the riparian forest, Clean Water Services is researching how to best reestablish important forest understory plant species in a maturing forest with abundant shade.
 Seeding trials have been installed and will be monitored in a multi-year effort to develop methodologies aimed at helping land management practitioners reestablish forest understory species such as trillium and sword fern.

 Additionally, the neighboring natural areas at Cook Park are managed with the help of a partnership among Tualatin Riverkeepers, City of Tigard, Friends of Trees and others, with funding from CWS and Metro.
 Through volunteer planting events, thousands of native trees, shrubs and herbaceous species have been added to the site.
 The partners have made this a demonstration site that illustrates the importance of incorporating ecology in urban areas.

-And finally, this site has been used by Tualatin Valley Fire & Rescue (TVF&R) to conduct several prescribed live fire exercises for wildland fire training and native plant stimulation.
+And finally, this site has been used by Tualatin Valley Fire & Rescue to conduct several prescribed live fire exercises for wildland fire training and native plant stimulation.
 Fire is an important ecological process when managing prairies.
 Historically, frequent low intensity fires would maintain much of the open area structure and herbaceous species composition by burning all of the woody plants attempting to colonize the prairie.
 The results?
 A post-fire plant community that includes space for beautiful flowering forbs that are essential food sources for native pollinators.
 Additionally, the live-fire exercises proved useful as hands-on training opportunities for TVF&R staff who, with increasing frequency, find themselves responding to wildfires in the wildland-urban interface, where natural areas and developed communities meet.

 64 native plant species